Whole Grain Salad with Roasted Corn is your new go-to summer dish. It’s healthy and full of fiber, make ahead friendly and tastes great!

 Today I bring you a salad recipe.
-A grain salad recipe (my recipe isn’t gluten free, but it can be altered to be).
+A grain salad recipe.
 This salad can easily replace the mayo laden pasta and potato salads that often accompany summer picnics and cookouts and I promise, everyone will prefer this fiber filled version.
 Today I bring you Whole Grain Salad with Roasted Corn and Edamame.

 I recently made this salad to finish off a bunch of almost empty bags of different dried grains hanging around in my pantry as well as frozen corn and edamame.
 I didn’t even make it for a specific meal.
 I made it just because and also that I might bring it to a picnic later (Spoiler Alert: I didn’t – I ate it all).
 It was definitely Love at First Taste for me, my husband and the baby (not the picky preschooler though, but she pretty much subsists on toast with peanut butter, so that’s not saying much).